gaezvr/Spotify-Premium-Mobile-Full-User-Script/README.md

 # Spotify-Premium-Mobile-Full-User-Script

+ATTENTION : THIS SCRIPT IS OUTDATED AND DOESNT WORK, FORGET EVERYTHING IM NOT PLANNING IN UPDATING IT, ONCE AGAIN, IM NOT RESPONSIBLE FOR THE USE OF IT

 This Spotify Script Is Created By Me For Research Purposes Only, I Repeat, I'm Not Responsible For The Use Of The Script.

 This Script Is Intended For Mobile Use Specifically But Works On Every Type Of Device.
 200 Lines Of Pure Code.